-- " High degree of linkage to originator (Commingling risk): The deal is exposed to commingling risk.
-Considering the deal characteristics and the mitigants in place, we have assessed the probability and impact of a default of Santander on the ability of the Issuer to meet its obligations under the transaction, including the impact of the loss of any cash held with Santander should it default and any loss that may be incurred after that time due to any delay in redirecting payments to a new account or taking any other appropriate action. - " Exposure to real estate: Approximately 17.2% of the portfolio is exposed to the Construction and Building sector (according to Moody's industry classification).
-Moody's assumed a higher default probability for obligors operating in this industry (rating proxy equal to B2/B3;

-Caa1/Caa2 for Real Estate Developers) than for the rest of obligors (rating proxy equal to Ba3/B1).
+- " High degree of linkage to originator : The deal is exposed to commingling risk.
+Considering the deal characteristics and the mitigants in place, we have assessed the probability and impact of a default of Santander on the ability of the Issuer to meet its obligations under the transaction, including the impact of the loss of any cash held with Santander should it default and any loss that may be incurred after that time due to any delay in redirecting payments to a new account or taking any other appropriate action. - Exposure to real estate: Approximately 21.7% of the portfolio is exposed to the Construction and Building sector (according to Moody's industry classification).
+Moody's assumed a higher default probability for obligors operating in this industry (rating proxy equal to B2; Caa1 for Real Estate Developers) than for the rest of obligors (rating proxy equal to Ba3).

-- Restructured loans and credit lines: 10.3% of the portfolio corresponds to restructured loans and credit lines.
-Moody's assumed for this assets a Caa3 rating proxy given it bad performance according to the historical data provided. - " Complex Structure: The daily acquisition of new drawdowns of the securitised credit lines (until their maturity date) increase the structural complexity of the transaction.
-Moody's tested several scenarios related to (i) the potential credit risk increase of the credit lines subpool and (2) the adequate size of the liquidity line. - " Bullet credits: around 28.2% of the portfolio is bullet (9.55% corresponds to standard loans).
-Moody's stressed the PD for this sub-pool to take into account the additional refinancing risk. - " Sovereign risk: On 21 February 2014 we raised to A1 the Spanish country ceiling, which signifies the maximum rating that Moody's will assign to a domestic issuer, including structured finance transactions backed by Spanish receivables.
-Please see "Moody's upgrades Spain's government bond rating to Baa2; assigns positive outlook".
+- Restructured loans and credit lines: 10.6% of the portfolio corresponds to restructured loans and credit lines.
+Moody's assumed for this assets a Caa3 rating proxy given it bad performance according to the historical data provided. - Complex Structure: The daily acquisition of new drawdowns of the securitised credit lines (until their maturity date) increase the structural complexity of the transaction.
+Moody's tested several scenarios related to (i) the potential credit risk increase of the credit lines sub-pool and (2) the adequate size of the liquidity line. - Bullet credits: 29.85% of the portfolio is bullet (12% corresponds to standard loans).
+Moody's stressed the PD for this sub-pool to take into account the additional refinancing risk.

-Spain's country ceiling captures our assessment of 'country' risks that need to be factored into the rating of all locally domiciled obligors (i.e. risks that arise from immutable political, institutional, financial and economic factors within the country).
+Sovereign risk: Spain's country ceiling captures our assessment of 'country' risks that need to be factored into the rating of all locally domiciled obligors (i.e. risks that arise from immutable political, institutional, financial and economic factors within the country).
 They include the risk of systemic economic disruption, the crystallisation of severe financial stability risks and factors implying regulatory and legal uncertainty such as the possibility of currency redenomination.
 The assessment of country risk takes into account a number of the same factors that we consider when determining a sovereign's credit strength.

-Hence the highest achievable rating for most Spanish structured finance transactions is now A1(sf).
+Hence the highest achievable rating for most Spanish structured finance transactions is now Aa2(sf).
 This ceiling also applies to Spanish structured finance transactions issued by non-Spanish issuers, as these are backed entirely by Spanish assets with material exposure to the risks reflected in the country ceiling.